Australia election: Why is Australia's parliament so white?

 "People acted like it was the end of my political career that I didn't toe the party line.
 But... none of that means anything to me if it means I'm sacrificing my own values."

-She and other second-generation Australians - born and educated in a country which prides itself on "a fair go" - are agitating for the same rights and access their migrant parents may not have felt entitled to.
+She and other second-generation Australians - raised in a country which prides itself on "a fair go" - are agitating for the rights and access their migrant parents may not have felt entitled to.

 "Many of those from diverse backgrounds were saying they felt like they didn't have a voice - and that my case was a clear demonstration of their suppression, and their wider participation in our political system."